 Above all, when information is organized and thinking is logical, combining ideas and processes will be easier and will make more sense, thus leading to innovation and creativity.
 Critical thinking can also improve soft skills like communication, social interactions, and presentation skills.
 More organized information in mind equals more speech power and more confidence.
 If you top up all the advantages of this skill for business development, you can see how effective it would be for growing a business and generating more revenue and wealth.

 Critical thinking can be an individual section or skillset.
 If treated as a single entity, then it should host many skills from most of the sub-skills in The Pentagon of Business Development system.
 To avoid confusion and to facilitate learning skills, critical thinking is categorized as a personal skill or personality trait.
 Also, critical thinking is, of course, about thinking, but some of the skills, especially in management & teamwork skillset, are more practical than thinking-based.
-Therefore, looking at critical thinking as personal skills is more logical if we are thinking critically!
+Therefore, looking at critical thinking as a personal skill is more logical if we are thinking critically!

 You might say being adaptable and being flexible are the same things but in different words.
 I have to say yes and no!
 Both flexible (in management and teamwork skills) and adaptable mean getting used to something new that might be a little outside of our comfort zone.

 While being flexible is some sort of physical state of working with teams, adaptability is more of a mental state, and even comes way before flexibility in teamwork.
 Business developers should have a state of mind that is always ready to shape & form toward the coming tasks and projects.
 They should get ready, very fast, to get used to new environments, work schedules, pressures, and responsibilities.
-This is just not feasible with simple being-flexible-in-teamwork sort of skill.
+This is just not feasible with a simple being-flexible-in-teamwork sort of skill.
 It requires a state of mind that is stamped as adaptability.

 a self-motivated goal-focused competitive business developer who is persistent enough to get the work done is already an adaptable person, so you know which skills to improve if you are going to reach that state of mind and master the art of adaptability.
 The other factor contributing to the level of adaptability for business developers are their work experience and previous projects and teams they have worked with.
 After all business developers’ skills are improved at their best via real-life experience.